 Another factor that will affect your Medicare benefits eligibility is your income because it will influence the cost of your Medicare premiums.
 While you may qualify for Medicare Part A premium-free, your income will determine how much you pay for Part B and Part D. Many out-of-pocket costs will be based on a sliding scale, which means that the lower your annual income is, the less you will be expected to pay for your Medicare health insurance.

-You can be eligible for Medicare and Medicaid depending on the level of your income.
+You may be eligible for both Medicare and Medicaid depending on your income.
 People who are eligible for Medicare and Medicaid are considered “dually eligible” and will normally pay less for health care services and have additional coverage benefits.
 This means that Medicare eligibility can also be affected by Medicaid eligibility.
 If you meet both Medicare and Medicaid qualifications, Medicaid may pay for some of your Medicare costs like deductibles, copayments, premiums, and max out-of-pocket expenses.